Usage

 The whole work to import a model with assimpcy is done by aiImportFile()

-The package uses the same functions and parameters names of the original library, so examples from the official Assimp docs and other tutorials can be used with minor changes.
+The package uses the same functions and parameter names of the original library, so examples from the official Assimp docs and other tutorials can be used with minor changes.

 from assimpcy import aiImportFile, aiPostProcessSteps as pp